 I’m learning to let go and let other people make mistakes.
 That’s how we grow.
 That’s delegation.

 Your communion with God will recharge your spiritual batteries.
-Get alone with God and with your Bible and let God speak to you.
+Get alone with God and with your Bible, let God speak to you.

-Are there any of these principles that you’re ignoring?
+Are you ignoring any of these principles?
 How do you think that may be adding stress to your life and ministry?